 2. The Rocky Horror Picture Show (1975)

 The Rocky Horror Show was a hit London stage show from Richard O'Brien, which first opened in 1973.
-The blend of Gothic horror with glam rock (which was then at its height) made it a sensational success, and two years later it had its very own movie.
+Its blend of gothic horror with glam rock (which was then at its height) made it a sensational success, and two years later it had its very own movie.

-In The Rocky Horror Picture Show, Tim Curry headlines as Dr. Frank-N-Furter, who's an alien transvestite scientist that doesn't look too dissimilar from the members of Kiss.
+In The Rocky Horror Picture Show, Tim Curry headlines as Dr. Frank-N-Furter, a transvestite alien scientist that doesn't look too dissimilar from the members of Kiss.

-Dr. Frank-N-Furter is hosting a party in a castle when a young couple stumble into their "transsexual Transylvania" and are quickly seduced.
+Dr. Frank-N-Furter is hosting a party in a castle when a young couple stumbles into their "transsexual Transylvania" and are quickly seduced.

-Everything about The Rocky Horror Picture Show is wild and weird, which is probably why everyone loves it.
-Jim Sharman directed the B-movie-style horror, studded with iconic songs you can't help but groove to.
+Everything about The Rocky Horror Picture Show is wild and weird, which is probably why so many love it.
+Jim Sharman directed the B-movie-style horror, studded with songs you can't help but groove to.

 1. Velvet Goldmine (1998)

 Velvet Goldmine is one of the few films where Christian Bale speaks in his mother Cockney accent.
-This might surprise you if you've only seen him in The Dark Knight (2008) or American Psycho (2000).
+This might surprise you if you've only seen him in films like The Dark Knight (2008) or American Psycho (2000)!

-Arthur Stuart (Christian Bale) is a journalist writing about Brian Slade's disappearance (played by Jonathan Rhys Meyers), which has something to do with a questionable American rock star (played by Ewan McGregor).
+Arthur Stuart (played by Christian Bale) is a journalist writing about Brian Slade's disappearance, which has something to do with a questionable American rock star (played by Ewan McGregor).

-All the big names appear in their long hair and blue eyeliner for Velvet Goldmine, which was nominated for the Palme d'Or.
+All the big names appear in their long hair, fur coats, and blue eyeliner for Velvet Goldmine, which was nominated for the Palme d'Or.